Saroj Gupta Cancer Centre and Research Institute

 Saroj Gupta Cancer Centre and Research Institute, formerly known as "Cancer Centre Welfare Home & Research Institute" is a hospital that is spread over an area of 16 acres of land.
 It is a fully comprehensive, dedicated cancer hospital with 311 beds and over 850 staff members.
-This is a nonprofit organization.
+This is a non-profitable organization.
 The SGCC&RI is located in Thakurpukur, on the outskirts of the city of Kolkata, West Bengal.
 It is one of the oldest Cancer treatment centre of Kolkata.

 Specialties

 The specialties at the SGCC&RI include Surgical Oncology, Radiotherapy, Medical Oncology, Haemato-Oncology, Radiology, Pain & Palliative Care, Supportive Therapy, Pathology and Microbiology, Molecular Genetic Lab, Nicotine Replacement Therapy, Dialysis Unit.

 History

 In 1973 with the help of few doctors and social workers, Saroj Gupta started a 25 bedded hospital to serve patients from the underprivileged sector, suffering from cancer.
 The family of Late Chintaharan Das donated a piece of marshy land at Thakurpukur, where the Saroj Gupta Cancer and Research Institute came up.
 This newly founded hospital started catering to the people who came from rural areas for their cancer treatment.
 The hospital raised its first fund from a drama staged by a group called Sikha, which was based on a story written by the founder, Saroj Gupta himself, where he himself enacted the role of a poor cancer patient who was denied a bed in the city hospital.